Optum Solutions UK Holdings LTD (The Company) – Tax Strategy 2022

 The UK companies undertake tax planning as part of our overall business strategy.
 Professional advice is sought on a transactional basis, with the depth of such advice being driven by our assessment of the risk presented by each opportunity.

 The UK companies do not undertake aggressive tax planning, the sole purpose for which would be obtaining a tax advantage.
-The UK companies have a responsibility to minimize their tax risk and their exposure to negative publicity through non-compliance with tax laws.
+The UK companies have a responsibility to minimise their tax risk and their exposure to negative publicity through non-compliance with tax laws.

 Level of risk in relation to UK taxation that we are prepared to accept